numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

     np.array([1, 2, 3, 4.])

-needs to guess the correct dtype based on the python objects inside.
+needs to guess the correct dtype based on the Python objects inside.
 Such an array may include a mix of datatypes, as long as they can be clearly promoted.
 Currently not clearly distinct (but partially existing for strings) is the